darksoil-studio/tasks/docs/elements/dependent-tasks-for-task.md

 ## API Reference

-`<tasks-for-task>` is a [custom element](https://web.dev/articles/custom-elements-v1), which means that it can be used in any web app or website.
+`<dependent-tasks-for-task>` is a [custom element](https://web.dev/articles/custom-elements-v1), which means that it can be used in any web app or website.
 Here is the reference for its API:

 <api-docs src="custom-elements.json" only="tasks-for-task">
 </api-docs>